n42r/n42r.github.io/index.md

 With regards to my background, I am one of those world-citizen types who spent their lives in multiple countries and internalized various cultures: it has its pros and cons.
 I'm intuitively-driven in how I approach both work and life.

-I'm open to (meta)data management / data architecture consulting work and looking to find a work environment that I fit it nicely.
+I'm open to (meta)data management / data architecture consulting work and looking to find a work environment where I fit in nicely.
 Reach me at: nk.eon48[at]slmail.me